 We are asking our shareholders to provide advisory approval of the compensation of our named executive officers included in this Proxy Statement, as we have described it above.
 While this vote is advisory and nonbinding, the compensation committee will consider the outcome of the vote when making future compensation decisions for our executive officers.
 We believe our compensation program aligns the interests of our executive officers and shareholders and serves the best interests of our shareholders.
-During 2014, we performed well, with our revenue increasing 28.5% compared to the prior year and our net income increasing 18.0% compared to the prior year, and we successfully completed our first acquisition and integration of a new business.
-We believe the compensation earned by our named executive officers for 2014 reflects these strong results while remaining at a reasonable level and not encouraging excessive risk taking.
+2016 was a challenging year for our company, with general economic conditions affecting the research and development spending in certain industries.
+Despite these challenges, our revenues increased by 13% and our net cash provided by operating activities was \$75 million.
+We believe the compensation earned by our named executive officers for 2016 is in line with these results while remaining at a reasonable level and not encouraging excessive risk-taking.